skillrepos/cc-se/labs.md

 ## Lab Summary
 ✅ You've successfully:
 - Set a `/goal` with a measurable condition, check, and turn bound
-- Watched Claude iterate to green tests with zero prompting
+- Watched Claude fix the to-do API to a green test suite with zero prompting
 - Inspected progress with bare `/goal` status
 - Cleared a goal early with `/goal clear`
 - Seen `/goal` run headlessly via `claude -p`